-Your doctor will base your treatment on many factors, including:
+Your Seattle Cancer Care Alliance (SCCA) doctors will recommend treatment based on many factors, including:

-- The stage of your disease
+- The type and stage of your Hodgkin’s lymphoma

 - The size of your lymph nodes

-- Your overall health
+- Your age and overall health

 The treatment schedule varies from patient to patient.
 After your initial treatment, your doctor will monitor your condition to see whether your lymphoma is in remission or you need additional treatment.